 If your child goes home with a PICC or Midline: A home health care nurse will visit your child and teach you how to:

-- change the bandage and the cap
+- Change the cap

-- flush the line
+- Flush the line

-- give your child’s medications
+- Give your child’s medications

 How is the Midline or PICC removed?